 Recently I’ve been wondering about places of ‘deadness’.
 These places that I bump up against in my consciousness that remind me rather of a sudden drop-off in a lake or a dead zone out in the ocean.
 Emotionally everything just goes cold or just, blank.
 This dream told me that ‘the unforgiven’ create this deadness.

 So, as soon as I started to meditate I was immediately thrust into a thought train about forgiveness.
-The following Q and A account is from my journal:

-A: The physical body is hooked to wounds.
+The physical body is hooked to wounds.
 (I see the body with hooks all over it.)
 All of our wounds are in the past.
 Each traumatic event, heartbreak, failure, sorrow is a hook into the body.
 The site of the hook is where imbalance and disease begin.

 The physical body lives in linear time – we age with the passage of the years – but it is also non-linear, because these hooks and tethers travel from the past, or can lead us back to the past.
 We are time travellers and our bodies are the vessel.
 The person that we are at the time each hook was put in, when each trauma happened, still exists.
 All of those Sky’s are still there, accessed by memory.
 If we thought hard enough, meditated long enough, we could travel back to any spot in our life not normally recalled by memory.
 Hear things.
 Smell smells.
 See details.

 Our wounds, hooks and tethers create disease and imbalance.
-They keep us sleeping, dreaming, in ‘the Maya’.
+They keep us sleeping, dreaming, in the Maya.
 They interfere with the present and with mindfulness.
 They hook us to the past.

 The light body yearns to be free.

-Q: So how are we set free?
+I asked, so how are we set free?

-A: Time does not heal all wounds.
+Time does not heal all wounds.
 It just buries them.
 The only thing that will heal wounds is diligent participation in the practice of forgiveness – of self and all others.